Transfer Platform for Industry 4.0

 The project "Prosys" refines standardised procedures in the biopharmaceutical industry.
 The aim is to generate a system to optimise the development of cultivation processes in the manufacture of biological products, e.g. recombinant proteins or antibiotics.
 The main focus of attention is online process analysis and the extensive automatization of bioprocesses.

-Faculty of Natural Sciences, Esslingen University of Applied Sciences
+Faculty of Science, Energy and Building Services, Esslingen University of Applied Sciences

 Central Innovation Programme for Small and Medium-sized Companies (ZIM),